Easy Does It – 5 Steps to WordPress Optimization

 2. Add a Content Delivery Network

-One of the best ways to provide a great user experience is to make sure that your website has an optimal load time.
+One of the best ways to optimize WordPress is to make sure that your website has an optimal load time.
 Adding a content delivery network (CDN) to your website is a surefire way to do so.

 This distribution of information ensures that a website doesn’t always rely on a data center thousands of miles away.
-Instead, the CDN distributes information across these data centers in a manner that it can be rapidly accessed from anywhere in the world.
+Instead, the CDN distributes information across these data centers so it can be rapidly accessed from anywhere in the world.

 Getting a CDN doesn’t mean bidding farewell to your life savings to get access to these global data centers.
 Instead, you can sign up with a service such as Cloudflare to take advantage of an affordable yet reliable CDN.
 Also, many hosting providers offer CDNs for low cost (or no cost) so clients can take advantage of speed improvements.